-Contests are a tried and true way of building brand exposure and gaining precious eyeballs in today's attention-scarce market.
-They've been around for ages, yet there are so many businesses that are simply doing them wrong.
+Contests are a tried and true way of building brand exposure and gaining precious eyeballs in today's attention economy.
+They've been around for ages — before the internet, certainly — yet most businesses are approaching them the wrong way.

 When I say wrong, I mean that they're either: